dbca-wa/wastd/docs/data_collectors.rst

 **Track** same screen as uptrack up to photo of track.
 Resuming from track type:

 * Follow the track until you find the nest or downtrack.
-* Depending on presence of nest, set type (false crawl if no nest present, successful crawl if nest present).
+* Depending on presence of nest, set Track or nest type: "track without nest", "track with nest", or "track, checked for nest, unsure if nest".
+* If you're unsure about the presence of a nest, take a photo of the nest and do not mark the record as "finalized".
+This gives the field supervisors a chance to review and possibly determine nesting success (based on the photo taken) before uploading.
-* Record the location of the nest, or track apex.
+* Record the location of the nest, or (if no nest found) the outbound track at the high water mark.

 **Nest** choose whether nest is unhatched (no shells) or hatched (shells).

-Note on track type:

-* False crawl = a track without a nest.
-You'll have followed the whole track until hitting the downtrack when you see that there's no nest.
-Take the GPS point at the downtrack.
-* Successful crawl = a track with a nest.
-There can be body pits.
-Take the GPS point at the nest.
-* Track, success unknown = "did check, can't tell whether it's a nest or not".
-  **Do** take a **photo** of the possible nest and **do not** mark form as finalized when saving.
-* Track, success not assessed = "didn't check, therefore can't know" = uptrack counts.
-  As soon as you follow a track, you'll see whether it's a false crawl, successful crawl or track with unknown success.
-In this methodology, you should not need to select the "not assessed" option.
-* Nest = nest without track.
-Does not apply here, but when you see an unhatched nest with signs of predation.
-* Hatched nest = nest with broken egg shells.
-The DPaW staff member will attempt digging up the nest to count eggs and hatchlings.

 Swipe right.
 If nest is present, fill in the "nest" screen.
 Indicate whether:

 * disturbance was evident,
 * eggs were counted,
 * the nest had an ID tag buried within the eggs (or tied to a nest marker pole),
-* there was a HOBO temperature logger in the nest.
+* there was a temperature logger in the nest, or
+* hatchlings were found and measured.

 Swipe right.
 Depending on the indications above, extra screens will be shown.